-The Bank leases space to outside tenants with remaining lease terms of five years.
-Rental income from such leases was \$1.5 million for each of the years ended December 31, 2006 and 2005, respectively, and is reported as a component of "Other income."
-Future minimum lease payments that the Bank will receive under noncancelable lease agreements in existence at December 31, 2006, are as follows (in thousands):
+The Bank leases space to outside tenants with remaining lease terms ranging from 3 to 10 years.
+Rental income from such leases was \$1 million and \$2 million for the years ended December 31, 2007 and 2006, respectively, and is reported as a component of "Other income."
+Future minimum lease payments that the Bank will receive under noncancelable lease agreements in existence at December 31, 2007, are as follows (in thousands):